benbraide/inlinejs-router/README.md

 `x-router:page` Registers a path as a new page.
 > **Notes:**
-> - Pages must be registered before they can requested/visited.
+> - Pages must be registered before they can be requested/visited.
 > - Registered page is removed when element with directive is removed from the DOM.

 **Examples:**